superduper-io/superduper/CONTRIBUTING.md

 - bug reports
 - documentation improvements
 - enhancement suggestions
-- expanding the tutorials and examples
+- expanding the reusable-snippets and use-cases

 This project is intended to be a community effort, and it won't be possible without your support and enthusiasm.

 ## Where to Start?

-If you're new to open-source development, we recommend going through the GitHub “issues” tab to find items that interest you.
+If you're new to open-source development, we recommend going through the [GitHub “issues” tab](https://github.com/SuperDuperDB/superduperdb/issues) to find items that interest you.
 Once you’ve found something interesting, the next step is to create your development environment.

 ## Installation and setup